 We will process any personal information we obtain in the course of providing our services to you in accordance with the Data Protection Act 1998.
 In administering your insurances and/or claims it will be necessary for us to pass such information to insurers and other product or service providers or your professional body/training school, these parties maybe inside or outside the European Economic Area.
 We may also disclose details to relevant parties, as necessary, to comply with regulatory or legal requirements.
 We will not otherwise use or disclose the personal information we hold without your consent.
 Some of the details you may be asked to give us, such as information about offences, are defined by the Act as sensitive personal data.
 By giving us such information you signify your consent to its being processed by us in arranging and administering your insurance.
 Subject to certain exemptions, you will be entitled to have access to your personal data for which we reserve the right to charge a fee.
 We will maintain records of the insurance contract(s) we arrange on your behalf.
 It is our policy to keep records in accordance with best practice within the insurance industry.
 We are happy to provide this service free of charge for as long as you are our client.

 Claims Handling Arrangements

-It is essential that we are notified immediately of any claims, or circumstances which could give rise to a claim.
-When you notify us, you must include all material facts concerning the claim.
+It is essential that we are notified immediately of any claims, or circumstances which could give rise to a claim providing details honestly and accurately.
 Your policy wordings will describe in detail the procedure and conditions in connection with making a claim.
-In addition to providing a claims handling service we will:
+The final decision regarding the payment of a claim will be made by the relevant insurer.
+When providing a claims handling service we will:

 - Employ due care and skill if we act on your behalf in respect of a claim.

-- Give you guidance on pursuing a claim under the policy and, if required, negotiate with Insurers on your behalf.
+- Giving you guidance on pursuing a claim under the policy and, if required, negotiate with Insurers on your behalf.